 Exposure to very loud sounds can cause temporary or permanent hearing damage, just as is the case for teenagers who go to too many rock concerts without wearing earplugs.
 Finally, it is possible for sound levels to be so high that they cause direct physical injury.
 Explosions can cause injury to the inner ear, for example.

 Because there were little data on the potential effects of a source such as the ATOC/NPAL source, scientists conducted associated Marine Mammal Research Projects (MMRPs) during the ATOC Project.
-Studies were designed to discover if there might be changes in distribution and abundance of humpback whales, behavioral reactions of northern elephant seals, behavioral responses of humpback whales, behavioral responses of fishes, changes in vocalizations of humpback whales, and hearing sensitivities of two species of dolphins.
+Studies were designed to discover if there might be changes in distribution and abundance of humpback whales4,5, behavioral reactions of northern elephant seals6, behavioral responses of humpback whales7,8, behavioral responses of fishes9, changes in vocalizations of humpback whales, and hearing sensitivities of two species of dolphins3.
 There were no obvious effects due to the sound source.
 After intensive statistical analyses, subtle effects were detected, such as the distance and time between successive humpback whale surfacings increased slightly with increasing sound levels.